syed-rakat/project/README.md

 this is a read me file..
-it is a local repo
+it is a local repo..
+created by syed rafiul islam rakat